 1. It’s Starting to Show Its Age

 Much like the other crucial appliances inside your residence, your water heater has a definite lifetime.
-When it gets to the end, it will operate much less efficiently and can be more expensive to service than replacing it.
+When it gets to the end, it will operate much less efficiently and can be more expensive to fix than replacing it.

-2. Rust is Starting to Form
+2. Rust is Starting to Show

 3. There’s No More Hot Water

 If your water heater is straining to heat water, that’s an obvious sign an upgrade is required.
-Your heater may not be able to create any hot water because of buildup.
+Your heater may not be able to provide any hot water because of buildup.
 The tank volume may also be too small for the capacity of water your home requires.

-4. You’re Hearing Odd Noises
+4. You’re Hearing Strange Noises

-5. Unexpected Leaks
+5. Sudden Leaks

-If you see puddles or dark patches close to your water heater, it’s a wise time to consider getting a replacement unit ASAP.
+If you find puddles or dark areas close to your water heater, it’s a wise time to think about getting a new unit as soon as possible.

-If your water heater is on its way out, or in serious need of pro repairs, turn to the Golden Seal Service Experts technicians at 630-246-2698.
+If your water heater is on its way out, or in serious need of pro repairs, turn to the Golden Seal Service Experts team at 630-246-2698.
 You may also create an appointment by contacting us online.